sendgrid/docs/source/User_Guide/Settings/teammates.md

 <br>If you have already sent a teammate invitation, you will see a list titled **Pending Invites**.
 This list contains the email address of the invitee and the invitation expiration date.

 {% warning %}
-Teammate invitations are valid for seven days.
+Teammate invitations are valid for 7 days.
 {% endwarning %}

 {% info %}